Analytic Model for Off-Axis GRB Afterglow Images -- Geometry Measurement and Implications for Measuring $H_0$: Using observation to determine and

 Many studies have suggested values for $\theta_{obs},\theta_c$, either based on the light curve alone (which can only be used to measure $\theta_{obs}/\theta_c$, and not each value separately), or on the combination of the light curve and centroid motion.
 Most of these, used models that do not account for the jet spreading, with the exception of \cite{Hajela2019,Wu2019} who fit only the light curve using the boosted fireball model, \cite{Mooley2018} who use several PLUTO simulations to verify analytical models, and \cite{Mooley2022} who use a large sample of approximated hydro simulations (which include spreading).

-We apply our model to first find $\theta_{obs}/\theta_c$, than consider $\theta_{obs}-\theta_c$, and finally asses every angle separately.
+We apply our model to first find $\theta_{obs}/\theta_c$, then consider $\theta_{obs}-\theta_c$, and finally assess every angle separately.
 We use the calibration for $p=2.2$, since it is the closest value of $p$, but find that using the calibration of $2.05$ results in a correction much smaller than the error.
 To find $\theta_{obs}/\theta_c$ we must identify $T_p$ and $T_{end}$.
-Eye-balling the combined radio and x-ray light curve, we can give a conservative estimate, $120~d \le T_{p}\le 162~d$ and\footnote{Note that if $T_{end}<230$ days then, formally, we cannot apply our model to the image centroid measurement at 230d.
+We assume a spectrum with $p=2.16$ to normalize create a single light curve of the Chandra 1 keV x-ray observations \citep{Margutti2017,Troja2017,Troja2018,Troja2019,Troja2020,Nynka2018,Hajela2019,Haggard2017,Ruan2018,Piro2019} and the VLA 3 GHz radio observations \citep{Hallinan2017,Mooley2018b,Mooley2018c,Margutti2018,Dobie2018,Alexander2018,Makhathini2021}.
+Eye-balling the combined light curve, we can give a conservative estimate, $120~d \le T_{p}\le 162~d$ and\footnote{Note that if $T_{end}<230$ days then, formally, we cannot apply our model to the image centroid measurement at 230d.
 However, we do apply our model to this measurement as well since the error that this formal disagreement introduces is negligible.} $220~d\le T_{end}\le 266~d$.
 From these assessments, we find $5.4\le \theta_{obs}/\theta_c\le 11.2$.
 Note that the range of our limits on $T_p$ and $T_{end}$ is conservative.
 For example, \cite{Makhathini2021} estimate the time of the peak to be $T_{p}=155\pm 4~d$.

 We can now apply our model to find $\theta_{obs}-\theta_c$ from the VLBI and HST observations of the afterglow centroid motion.
 There are four relevant observations.
 All quoted errors are $1\sigma$ unless specified otherwise.
 The first is an HST observation at 8 days, assumed to probe the origin location, since it observes emission from non-relativistic matter \citep{Mooley2022}.
 The others are VLBI observations at 75, 206 and 230 days, corresponding to $\simeq 0.5 T_p, 1.35 T_p, T_{end}$, and displacements (relative to the HST observation) of $1.47\pm 0.32\times 10^{18} {\rm~cm}$, $2.49\pm 0.39\times 10^{18} {\rm~cm}$, $3.08\pm 0.44\times 10^{18} {\rm~cm}$ respectively, where the error includes statistical and systematic errors in the astrometric measurement of the centroid location, and the error in the distance to the host galaxy, taken here to be $40.7\pm 2.4$ Mpc \citep{Mooley2022}.